Akindolie/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile - prints the type of the file named iamafile ln -s /bin/ls __ls__ -creates a symbolic link to /bin/ls named __ls__ cp -u *.html .. --copy all html files from one directory to another but only copy files that did not exist in the destination directory or were newer than the versions in the destination ls -la . .. /root -list the files in the current working directory,the parent and the root directory.
+file /tmp/iamafile - prints the type of the file named iamafile ln -s /bin/ls __ls__ -creates a symbolic link to /bin/ls named __ls__ cp -u *.html .. --copy all html files from one directory to another but only copy files that did not exist in the destination directory or were newer than the versions in the destination ls -la i. .. /root -list the files in the current working directory,the parent and the root directory.
 Including the hidden files
+mv [[:upper:]]* /tmp/u  -move all files that starts with Uppercase to the specified directory